 Note: Installation requires the user has local administrative privileges.

 Manually (aka the sneaker way)

 Put the installer on a USB flash drive and visit each machine.
 At least it will give you a chance to visit colleagues and stretch your legs.

-For Microsoft Windows it's recommend that you install using the .EXE version of the Panorama9 Agent, so any missing dependencies are automatically installed.
-The installation requires that you are logged in as an user with at least local administrative privileges, since the agent creates two new services that will run under the "Local System account".
+The installation requires that you are logged in as a user with at least local administrative privileges, since the agent creates two new services that will run under the "Local System account".